deffie2/Gas/README.md

 ## Introduction
 Welcome to the Rush Hour project!
 This project focuses on solving Rush Hour puzzles using various algorithms and strategies.

 Rush Hour is a puzzle game where the aim is to navigate a red car off the board by sliding other vehicles that obstruct its path.
 Vehicles can only be moved horizontally or vertically along their respective rows, and the red car can only exit in a straight line.
+One move consist out if any empty blocks that.
+1

 ## Case Introduction